We are VERY Local. We appreciate your business, we live here too.

 Classical Violin, Traditional Fiddle

-Nora tailors her lessons to her students’ wants and needs.
-She believes that it is important to learn technique in the context of the music rather than through dry technical exercises.
+Nora welcomes students of all ages and levels.
+She tailors her lessons to her students’ wants and needs as much as possible.
+Though she says that scales and arpeggios will always be important to practice, she believes in teaching violin technique in the context of the music, using tunes and songs to further technical skills.
 She also believes in the importance of good ear training and asks that students always bring a recording device to their lessons.
-The most important thing of all, as far as she is concerned, is for students to have fun learning to play the violin and fiddle!
+Even better, she encourages her students to video tape her playing tunes so that the student has both audio and visual support.
+The most important thing of all though, as far as she is concerned, is for students to have fun learning to play the violin and fiddle!

 Tuesday and Wednesday